mrkajetanp/text-editor/TASKS.md

 ### Future ideas

 * Properly handle keys with modifiers
-* Remember the last column position when moving up/down in the way emacs does
 * Allow variable tab length
 * Allow multiple buffers
 * Allow splitting the screen (use ncurses window functionality)